Student Volunteer Program

-- Submit an online application.
-Information on how to access the online application will be supplied at the mandatory Informational Sessions.
+2. Submit an online application.
+Information on how to access the online application will ONLY be provided at the Information Session.

 3. Print two copies of the reference form, which is available here, and the Criminal History Background Check release and Authorization forms (only the top section needs to be completed on the Authorization form), which is available here.
 If your permanent address is in Illinois or you have lived in Illinois within the past 5 years, please complete State of Illinois Authorization for Background Check form, which is available here.
 The reference forms must be completed by non-family members (i.e. former/current employer, teacher/professor, school counselor, coworkers, etc.).
 Please submit all forms via fax, e-mail or mail them in one envelope to the Volunteer Services Office:

 One Children’s Place

 St. Louis, Missouri 63110

-*Note: You will not be contacted by Volunteer Services until your volunteer application has been reviewed.
-Your volunteer application will not be reviewed until you have attended a mandatory informational session and have submitted your online application, reference forms and criminal history form.
+*Note: Your volunteer application will not be reviewed until you have attended a mandatory information session and have submitted your online application, reference forms and background check forms.

 Information regarding Volunteer Health Requirements

 If you are accepted as a volunteer candidate, you are required to supply the following documentation when you attend the New Volunteer Orientation.